A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Pruning for Specific Applications

 \subsection{Audio and Speech Processing}

-Speech recognition is one of the most common audio and speech processing.
+Speech recognition is one of the most common tasks in audio and speech processing.
 Lightweight speech recognition has become an indispensable feature on mobile devices. \citet{nrang2017exploring} prune Deep Speech 2 \cite{amodei2016deep}, a recurrent neural network architecture, to validate their gradual pruning scheme. \citet{ding2022audio} extend the lottery ticket hypothesis to speech recognition models and investigate the existence of winning tickets.
-PARP \cite{lai2021parp} prunes pretrained wav2vec 2.0 \cite{wav2vec2} and XLSR-53 \cite{xlsr53} for self-supervised speech recognition.
+PARP \cite{lai2021parp} prunes pre-trained wav2vec 2.0 \cite{wav2vec2} and XLSR-53 \cite{xlsr53} for self-supervised speech recognition.

-As shown in Table \ref{Table:application-summary}, the Word Error Rate (\textbf{WER}) is the standard metric measuring the accuracy of speech recognition, which is defined as $\textrm{WER} = (S+I+D)/(S+I+C)$, where $S$, $I$, $D$ and $C$ denote the number of substitutions, insertions, deletions, and correct words, respectively.
+As shown in Table \ref{Table:application-summary}, the Word Error Rate (\textbf{WER}) is the standard metric for measuring the accuracy of speech recognition, which is defined as $\textrm{WER} = (S+I+D)/(S+I+C)$, where $S$, $I$, $D$, and $C$ denote the number of substitutions, insertions, deletions, and correct words, respectively.
 The lower the value, the better the accuracy of the speech recognition model.
 The Character Error Rate (\textbf{CER}) has the exact definition of WER, except that CER counts characters while WER counts words.